 Altinbas, H., & Biskin, O.T.
 (2015).
 Selecting macroeconomic influences on stock markets by using feature selection algorithms.
 In E. Hromada (Ed.), IISES 3rd and 4th Economics and Finance Conference: Vol. 30.
 Procedia Economics and Finance (pp. 22-29).
 London: International Institute of Social and Economic Sciences.

 Lagos, Ricardo.
 (2009, October).
 Asset Prices, Liquidity, and Monetary Policy in an Exchange Economy.
 Paper presented at the Annual Economic Policy Conference of the FRB of St. Louis: "Debt, Financial Markets, and Monetary Policy", Federal Reserve Bank of St. Louis, US.

-Manuscript should be prepared according to the following MS Word template (click here)
+Manuscript should be prepared according to the MS Word

 How to send the manuscript

-- The manuscript in microsoft word should be sent to the editor by clicking Register tab on our Website.
+- The manuscript in microsoft word should be sent to the editor by clicking Online Submission tab on our Website.

 - A brief bio that contains full name, academic title, institution, telephone, mobile number, and others should be written in the fields of data when registering online in the website submission.

 Taking into account the results of the peer reviewing process, the decision as to the acceptability of each manuscript for publication will be notified to the author(s) through the website system in the following alternative conclusions: